OpenNebula/vOneCloud-docs/source/overview/components.rst

 - :onedoc:`OpenNebula <intro_release_notes/concepts_terminology/intro.html>` is a Cloud Management Platform responsible for managing your virtual vCenter resources and adding a Cloud layer on top of it.

 - :onedoc:`Sunstone </deployment/sunstone_setup/index.html>` is the web-based graphical interface of OpenNebula.
-It is available at `http://<appliance_ip>`.
-This interface is at the same time the main administration interface for you cloud infrastructure, and consumer interface for the final users of the cloud.
+It is available at ``http://<appliance_ip>``.
+This interface is at the same time the main administration interface for th cloud infrastructure, and consumer interface for the final users of the cloud.

 .. _control_console: